-These have been created using an algorithm that selects the highest source data point within every enclosed contour.
-As they are from an interpolated surface of the real world they cannot be guaranteed as summits or highest points of the feature but it is intended that, in time, the height source data will be enriched by additional spot height data.
+These have been created using an algorithm that selects the highest source data point (masspoint) within every enclosed contour that has a difference in height of at least 1 metre.

+As they are from an interpolated surface of the real world, they cannot be guaranteed as summits or highest points of the feature but it is intended that, in time, the height source data will be enriched by additional spot height data.
 The GML data model lists the spot height sub-value, 'spotHeightType', which allows the potential for formSpot, generic, mountainPass or summit to be used in future releases of the product.
-Currently all spot height features as attributed as 'generic'.
+Currently, all spot height features are attributed as 'generic'.